Jun 11, 2022

 The great thing about a declarative API like this, is features are much quicker to write, easier to read, more robust to maintain, and therefore cheap to iterate or delete.

-Motion One-oh-one
+Motion One-0-1

-About a year ago I was kicking the tires of WAAPI.
+In 2021 I was kicking the tires of WAAPI.
 It's essentially a programmatic interface to many of the features offered by CSS transitions and animations, going beyond in some areas.

 I had originally wanted to write an educational course on it, but I kept running into cross-browser inconsistencies, implementation bugs (predominantly in Safari), and strange design choices.